MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 ![Online editor readme example](../media/images/mva22_editor_readme.png)

 As you can see by looking at the sidebar, there's C# code in the `Bots`, `Controllers`, and `Dialogs` sections.
 For this example, the bot's confirmation output line has been changed in `MainDialog.cs` (highlighted below).
 For the changes to take effect, you need to redeploy the bot.
-In the `App Service Editor`, click the `Open Console` icon to open the Console window.
+Click the `Open Console` icon to open the console window.

 ![Changed line](../media/images/mva22_changed_line.png)

-Enter `build.cmd`.
+After the console opens, enter `build.cmd`.

 ![Console Window](../media/images/mva22_console_window.png)

-Once the redeployment is complete, you can return to the `Test` pane to test your bot.
+You'll see a lot of status lines printed to the console.
+Once the process is complete, you can return to the `Test` pane to test your bot.
 In this case, after going through the guided conversation again, you'll see a different confirmation line.

 ![New booking confirmation message](../media/images/mva22_sample_trip_02.png)